Authored by the expert who managed and guided the team behind the Spain Property Pack

 How much are property prices expected to increase in Malaga in 2026?

-As of early 2026, property prices in Malaga city are expected to increase by approximately 6% to 9% over the course of the year, which represents a cooling from the 12% to 15% pace seen in late 2025 but still solid growth.
+As of early 2026, property prices in Malaga city are expected to increase by around 6% to 9% over the full year, with the wider Malaga province potentially seeing 7% to 10%, which represents a healthy but more moderate pace than the double-digit surges seen through 2025.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Malaga.